fullcalendar/fullcalendar-docs/_docs-v5/date-library/date-formatting.md

 The term "date formatting" means taking a Date object and converting it into a string.
 The string can either be a standard string format like ISO8601 (ex: `'2018-05-01'`) or it can be something more custom that you can display to users.

-There are settings that define how a date is displayed, such as [eventTimeFormat](eventTimeFormat), [titleFormat](titleFormat), [columnHeaderFormat](columnHeaderFormat), and others.
+There are settings that define how a date is displayed, such as [eventTimeFormat](eventTimeFormat), [titleFormat](titleFormat), [dayHeaderFormat](dayHeaderFormat), and others.
 These settings accept "date formatting configs".
 These are objects that define what information will outputted into the resulting string.
 Example:

 ```js
 var calendar = new Calendar(calendarEl, {